PavanRangani/docs/docs/prd/tasks/tasks.md

 #### RACI Roles

-- Dropdown of Clarius Employees.
+- For Meeting/Note, One Time & Instance of Recurring tasks: It's a dropdown of Clarius Employees
 - `RACI Roles` and `+` button both are disabled until the `Family` is selected.
 On hover, shows tooltip message.
   - Tooltip message: `First select the family`
 - `Roles` dropdown is divided into two groups: `Client Team` & `Other Team`
 - Client team is shown first in the dropdown.
 - Client Team